efigence/redmine_issue_statistics/Documentation.md

+# Documentation

-# This is documentation of usage Redmine Issue Statistic Plugin
+This is documentation of usage Redmine Issue Statistic Plugin